 How to Prove Damages in a Personal Injury Claim

 The evidence that you provide for your injury claim must be able to prove your damages from the accident.
 Some common forms of evidence include copies of police reports, medical records, witness testimony, and video footage of the accident.
+This type of evidence proves that someone else was negligent in your accident, and therefore, they are responsible for your losses.

-These forms of evidence can verify the nature of your medical injuries, missed time from work, and pain and suffering from the accident.
+These forms of evidence can also verify the nature of your medical injuries, missed time from work, and pain and suffering from the accident.
 The more evidence you include in your claim, the more credible your damages may seem.
 Always consult with a Columbia personal injury lawyer after suffering an injury in any type of accident so you can begin the claims process.

 How a Personal Injury Attorney in Columbia, SC, Can Help You